Intermittent fasting is one of the easiest and healthiest lifestyle changes without extensive preparation.

 If that works well, extend the fasting window the next day and repeat the process until you arrive at a daily schedule that works for you.

-Since you have to subtract 8 hours of sleep, 12 to 16 hours is not long to wait for a meal.
+Since you must subtract 8 hours of sleep, 12 to 16 hours is not long to wait for a meal.
 Accordingly, it’s easy to experiment with classic intermittent fasting, where you still eat daily.

 Best Intermittent Fasting Schedule for Weight Loss

 Fasting is the most effective way to lower insulin levels, improve insulin sensitivity, lose weight, and prevent diabetes.